 We believe it is crucial to incorporate community family physicians and their practices in the COVID-19 vaccine distribution process as quickly as possible.
 Our members are truly the foundation of the healthcare system.
 Across the country, nearly 200 million individuals see a family physician each year, and more than 500 million patient visits are made to primary care practices annually.
-Our members serve as trusted healthcare advisors to the residents of North Carolina, and family physicians will be crucial in combating vaccine hesitancy.
-As vaccine supplies increase, family physicians should become a core part of our state's COVID-19 vaccination strategy.
+Our members serve as trusted healthcare advisors to the residents of North Carolina, and family physicians will be crucial in combating vaccine hesitancy, especially in our historically marginalized populations.
+As vaccine supplies increase, we encourage you to use our state's critical primary care infrastructure as a core part of the COVID-19 vaccination strategy.